 Our commercial success depends in part on our ability to avoid infringing the proprietary rights of third parties, our ability to obtain and maintain proprietary protection for our technologies where applicable and to prevent others from infringing our proprietary rights.
 We seek to protect our proprietary technologies by, among other methods, evaluating relevant patents, establishing defensive positions, monitoring E.U. oppositions and pending intellectual property rights, preparing litigation strategies in view of the U.S. legislative framework and filing U.S. and international patent applications on technologies, inventions and improvements that are important to our business.
-As of September 30, 2019, we own one U.S. patent, one foreign patent, seven pending U.S. non-provisional applications, and 50 pending international applications that were nationalized from eight Patent Cooperation Treaty, or PCT, applications, and one pending PCT application, which relate to formulations developed for ONS-3010, ONS-5010/ONS-1045 and ONS-1050, methods of antibody purification, methods for purifying antibodies to separate isoforms, methods of use, methods of reducing high molecular weight species, and modulating afucosylated species as well as efficiently determining the amino acid sequence of antibodies.
+As of December 1, 2021, we own two U.S. patents, ten foreign patents, five pending U.S. non-provisional applications, and 41 pending international applications that were nationalized from seven Patent Cooperation Treaty, or PCT, applications, which relate to formulations developed for ONS-3010 and ONS-5010/ONS-1045, methods of antibody purification, methods for purifying antibodies to separate isoforms, methods of use, methods of reducing high molecular weight species, and modulating afucosylated species as well as efficiently determining the amino acid sequence of antibodies.
 Our first PCT application was nationalized in April 2016 in Australia, Canada, China, Europe, Hong Kong, India, Japan, Mexico and the United States.
 If granted, patents issuing from these nine applications are expected to expire in 2034, absent any adjustments or extensions.
 Our second PCT application was nationalized in July 2017 in Europe and the United States.
 If granted, patents issuing from these two applications are expected to expire in 2036, absent any adjustments or extensions.
 Our third PCT application was nationalized in June 2018 in Australia, Canada, China, Europe, India, Japan, Mexico and the United States.
 If granted, patents issuing from these eight applications are expected to expire in 2036, absent any adjustments or extensions.
 Our fourth PCT application was nationalized in July 2018 in Australia, Canada, China, Europe, India, Japan, Mexico and the United States.
 If granted, patents issuing from these eight applications are expected to expire in 2037, absent any adjustments or extensions.
-Our fifth PCT application was nationalized in July 2018 in Australia, Canada, China, Europe, India, Japan, Mexico and the United States.
+Our fifth PCT application was nationalized in August 2018 in Australia, Canada, China, Europe, India, Japan, Mexico and the United States.
 If granted, patents issuing from these eight applications are expected to expire in 2037, absent any adjustments or extensions.
-Our sixth PCT application was nationalized in July 2018 in Australia, Canada, China, Europe, India, Japan, Mexico and the United States.
+Our sixth PCT application was nationalized in August 2018 in Australia, Canada, China, Europe, India, Japan, Mexico and the United States.
 If granted, patents issuing from these eight applications are expected to expire in 2037, absent any adjustments or extensions.
-Our seventh PCT application was nationalized in August 2018 in Australia, Canada, China, Europe, India, Japan, Mexico and the United States.
-If granted, patents issuing from these eight applications are expected to expire in 2037, absent any adjustments or extensions.
-Our eighth PCT application was nationalized in August 2018 in Australia, Canada, China, Europe, India, Japan, Mexico and the United States.
-If granted, patents issuing from these eight applications are expected to expire in 2037, absent any adjustments or extensions.
-Any patents that may eventually issue claiming priority to our provisional patent application are expected to expire in 2039.
-We also rely on trade secrets, know-how and continuing technological innovation to develop and maintain our proprietary position.
+Our seventh PCT application was nationalized in October 2020 in Australia, Brazil, Canada, China, Europe, Israel, Japan, Korea, Mexico, New Zealand, Russian Federation, Singapore, South Africa and the United States.
+If granted, patents issuing from these fourteen applications are expected to expire in 2039, absent any adjustments or extensions.
+We also rely on trade secrets, know-how and continuing technological innovation to develop and maintain our proprietary